-Launched in 2007, the Nissan GT-R was effectively two cars in one.
-It was equipped with a switch to toggle it between performance and cruise modes.
+Launched in \’07, the Nissan GT-R followed on from the Skyline GT-R. The new model was effectively two cars in one.
+Insomuch as it was equipped with a speed switch – to toggle between performance and cruise modes.
+Full-on, its 3.8-litre twin-turbocharged V6 put out 479bhp.

-Key to the GT-R's success was its exotic drive-train.
-Comprising, as it did, a twin-clutch transaxle, paddle-shift transmission, and 4-wheel drive, the GT-R's power was comparatively easy to manage.
-An automatic transmission helped, too.
-Saying that, 0-60 came up in just 3.5s.
-And the GT-R maxed out at 194mph.
-All that from a supremely efficient Nissan V6.
+Key to the GT-R\’s success was its exotic drive-train.
+It comprised a paddle-shift transmission, twin-clutch transaxle and 4-wheel drive.
+With all that in place, the GT-R\’s power delivery was straightforward to manage.
+A 6-speed gearbox helped, too.
+0-60 took just 3.5s.
+The GT-R maxed out at 194mph.

-The GT-R came with a comfortable cockpit.
-The deep front seats were a snug fit - to assist quick, but controlled driving.
-In the 'relaxed' setting, though, the soft leather upholstery could be fully appreciated.
-If the latest sounds were your thing, there was a high-tech music centre available - complete with downloading capabilities.
-There was an LCD screen, too - courtesy of Sony Playstation.
-As an ultimate all-rounder, then, the Nissan GT-R was hard to fault.
+Despite such high-performance credentials, the GT-R sported a well-appointed cabin.
+The deep front seats were a deliberately close fit – to assist quick, but controlled driving.
+Soft leather upholstery kept things comfortable.
+If you liked cutting edge sounds – as well as cars – there was a high-tech music centre in situ.
+It came complete with downloading capabilities, of course.
+There was even an LCD screen – courtesy of Sony Playstation.
+As filed under ultimate all-rounder, then, the Nissan GT-R was pretty hard to fault!